 Well, friends.
 It’s nearly Christmas.
 And if you’re thinking you might want to bake just one more batch of cookies before the weekend, may I offer up one of my favorites?
 It’s different than most Christmas cookies, plus it’s easy to make and light to eat.

 Forgotten kisses.
 It was my Lola‘s recipe and we’ve made it at Christmas for as long as I can remember.
-They’re mint-chocolate meringues that just melt in your mouth.
+They’re mint meringues with bits of chocolate that just melt in your mouth.

 Start by beating 2 egg whites with an electric mixer until foamy.
 For best results, make sure your bowl & whisk are VERY clean and free from any oils (including those from your hands.)
 Egg whites will also beat up better if they’re room temperature.